grafana/grafana-operator/PREPARE_RELEASE.md

 After version v5.4.1, we no longer update the image version in this repo, but only upstream in the OLM repos.
 This to support disconnected mode, for more information see [PR 1234](https://github.com/grafana-operator/grafana-operator/pull/1234).

-After you have cut a new release according to the instructions above
+After cutting a new release according to the instructions above, run the below instructions in this repo and create a PR to the different upstream repos, there is no need to create a PR to this repo.

 There is a lot of information on what is needed to manage OLM [compatible operators](https://redhat-connect.gitbook.io/certified-operator-guide/ocp-deployment/operator-metadata/creating-the-csv).

-- Update the `Makefile` version
 - Run `make generate` & `make manifests`
 - Update the following fields under `metadata.annotations` in `config/manifests/bases/grafana-operator.clusterserviceversion.yaml`:
   - `containerImage`
   - `replaces`
-  - `createdAt`: You will have to asses when it's going to get merged and you will be able to do a release.
-You should make sure it's the same date.
+  - `createdAt`: Make sure that createdAt matches when the image was published.
 If not you will have to change it manually when creating PR:s to OLM.
     ```
     # This is how the time syntax should look.
     $ docker inspect ghcr.io/grafana-operator/grafana-operator:v5.0.0 |jq '.[0].Created'